Mainframe-Archive/mainframe-os/docs/publish.md

 Mainframe dapps must be packaged as static Web apps with an `index.html` entry file.
 All assets reference paths must be relative rather than rely on a specific resolution behaviour.
 For example to add the [Onyx Stats](applications/onyx-stats) contents to the Launcher, the `dist` folder (created during the build) must be selected rather than the root application folder.

-### Testing your dapp from Mainframe OS
+### Testing your dapp in Mainframe OS

 Mainframe OS has a developer mode where you are be able to create, run and manage your apps.
-To access this dev mode you can use the toggle in the bottom left corner of the Launcher.
+To access this dev mode, go to the **More** Tab and click the **App Development Tool** link.

-In developer mode, click the `Create new App` button to begin the app creation flow.
-You will then be guided through some steps to provide meta data for your app, link to your apps contents folder (the folder containing the `index.html` entry file), create or select your developer identity and set any required permissions.
+Once you have created your Developer Identity, click **Add** to import your dapp.
+You will then be guided through some steps to provide meta data for your app, link to your apps contents folder (the folder containing the `index.html` entry file), and set any required permissions.

-Once created, you should see your app displayed in the launcher, clicking it should open it in a new window and load your app contents.
+Once created, you should see your app displayed in the launcher, clicking **Open** should open it in a new window and load your app contents.

-**_Editing your app details from the launcher is currently not supported, if you'd like to amend your app metadata or permissions once it's been created, you can use the CLI or simply delete and recreate your app._**

 #### Debugging with Chrome Developer Tools